You're browsing the documentation for Livewire v4 beta. Go to stable v3 docs →

 php artisan livewire:layout

-This command will generate a file called resources/views/components/layouts/app.blade.php with the following contents:
+This will generate resources/views/layouts/app.blade.php with the following contents:

 <!DOCTYPE html>